 What Happens If You Die Without a Will in NC

-This article summarizes the statutory rules that control who receives your property if you die without a Will in North Carolina and answers some common questions such as:
+This article summarizes the laws that control who receives your property if you die without a Will in North Carolina and answers some common questions such as:

 What Controls Who Inherits My Property if I Die Without a Will?

-Creating a Will empowers you to choose who will receive your property after you die.
+Creating a Will lets you choose who will receive your property after you die.
 Without one, the North Carolina’s Intestate Succession Act applies.
-The laws are rigid and inflexible.
-They represent the legislatures best guess on how a typical deceased North Carolinian would want their property distributed.
-As such, they can result in your property passing in a manner that is contrary to what you would have wanted.
+The laws are rigid.
+They represent the legislature’s best guess on how a typical deceased North Carolinian would want their property distributed.
+As such, they can result in your property passing in a way you would not have chosen.

 Do Intestacy Laws Apply to All Property?

-- Jointly Owned Property: If real estate or bank accounts are held as joint tenants with right of survivorship or tenants by the entirety (for married couples), ownership automatically transfers to the surviving owner.
+- Real estate or bank accounts held as joint tenants with right of survivorship or tenants by the entirety (for married couples), ownership automatically transfers to the surviving owner.

-- Beneficiary-Designated Accounts: Life insurance policies, retirement accounts (such as 401(k)s and IRAs), and bank accounts with payable-on-death (POD) or transfer-on-death (TOD) designations go directly to the named beneficiaries.
+- Life insurance policies, retirement accounts (such as 401(k)s and IRAs), and bank accounts with payable-on-death (POD) or transfer-on-death (TOD) designations go directly to the named beneficiaries.

-- Trust Assets: Property placed in a revocable living trust will pass according to the trust terms and does not go through intestate succession.
+- Property placed in a revocable living trust will pass according to the trust terms and does not go through intestate succession.

 Who Inherits When Single Persons with No Descendants Die Without a Will in North Carolina?